-Among Equals is an ethical fashion company and social enterprise, soon to be officially registered as a non-for-profit, aimed at empowering communities of women bilum weavers in Papua New Guinea.
+Among Equals is a not for profit, aimed at empowering communities of women bilum weavers in Papua New Guinea.

 We seek to do this by providing weavers with greater income from the sale of their bilum, opening up further markets for bilum internationally, and to help provide the weavers with more certainty and sustainability of income.

 Among Equals has developed our mission through listening and talking with the weavers themselves.
 We work with communities across PNG, including but not limited to Goroka, Mt.
 Hagen, Telefomin and Madang.
 What we have heard consistently since our first engagement in 2014 is the weavers’ desire for a wider market of buyers for the bags that they create.
 The women told us that they weave bags not knowing when or where or how much they will sell for, often waiting in hope of a customer for days or even weeks in street markets.
 A greater volume and certainty of sales would create a more sustainable income for them and their families.